Spectral Interpolation

 With our primary colors selected and the reflectance curves created for each one, we can use these curves to create any color within our gamut.
 More interestingly, we can take a color and deconstruct it into concentrations of these primary reflectance curves and then construct a new curve that represents the color.

 Figure 1.
-Orange decomposed into the red, green, blue reflectance curves and then reconstructed into its own curve.
+Orange decomposed into cyan, magenta, yellow, red, green, and blue reflectance curves and then reconstructed into its own curve.

 Figure 2.
-Combining a blue and red color to and getting green.
+Mixing a blue and yellow color with Kubelka-Munk theory.

 Kubelka-Munk theory can be used in a couple of ways, one that utilizes absorption and scattering data independent of each other, which can be referred to as the two-constant approach, and one that treats the absorption and scattering as a single constant, which we will call the single-constant approach.
 Generally, for paint, the two-constant approach is probably more accurate, but since we generate the reflectance curves without knowing specifically what the absorption vs scattering properties are, especially since this is not based off real paint data, the "spectral" mixing uses the single-constant approach.